JRVaccaro/Adv-Dealership-Project/README.md

 ## Description of the Project

-- This is a simple Java console app that helps a car dealership keep track of its vehicle inventory.
-You can search for cars by things like price, make/model, year, color, mileage, or type.
-It also lets you list all cars, add new ones, or remove ones that are sold.
-The app loads the dealership info from a CSV file when it starts and saves any changes back to the file.
+This is a simple Java console application designed to help a car dealership manage its vehicle inventory.
+Users can:

+- Search for vehicles by price, make/model, year, color, mileage, or type

+- View all vehicles in the inventory

+- Add new vehicles

+- Remove sold vehicles

+The app loads dealership data from a CSV file at startup and saves all changes back to the file.
+It also supports creating Sale and Lease contracts, updating inventory accordingly.

 ## User Stories